tkrasuski/KivyLtmClient/README.md

 In order to use you need Python 2.7, Kivy framework and LTM server running.

 All parameters of server url, application user and password are stored in settings.py.
+Please do not share credentials included in settings.py.